 Even if you're a whiz at winter driving, it's important to remember that other drivers on the road probably are not.
 Those you're sharing the highway with are often unfamiliar with winter weather conditions, distracted with thoughts of holiday stressors, or lost trying to find a new destination.
 Keep a little extra distance and watch for dangerous drivers around you.

-Though you may miss a few days with your family while you're driving during the holiday season, you can still find ways to enjoy the merriment.
+Though you may miss a few days with your family while you're driving during the holiday season, you can still find ways to enjoy the celebration of time with those you love.
+Remember that there is no "right" way to celebrate any given event.
+Eliminate any self-imposed stress of trying to create the perfect holiday setting and make the most of whatever time you can carve out.
 Reschedule your celebrations, keep in touch from the road, and do what you can to contribute to the fun and festivity.